College Admission Coach℠

 • ASPIRE is a mentoring program that helps middle school and high school students access education and training beyond high school.
 Join this program if it is available at your school

-• Upward Bound and the Educational Talent Search are programs that serve low-income, first gen high school students.
+• TRIO Programs Upward Bound and the Educational Talent Search are serve low-income, first gen high school students.
 They are funded by the U.S. Department of Education.
 Consider joining through Portland State University or Portland Community College

 Prior to high school, younger students who have an opportunity to participate in any of the following programs should take advantage of the chance: